scottBowles/work-in-an-elevator/README.md

 ## Purpose

 This app was made for a client who needed help keeping track of which elevator floors he'd collected trash from.
 He had limited experience with his smartphone, having difficulty performing simple tasks like answering calls, but also bristled at the idea of a paper worksheet.
-This app had the dual purpose of helping him work with dignity and enabling him to grow in confidence with his phone.
+This app was written with the dual purpose of helping him work with dignity and enabling him to grow in confidence with his phone.

 ## Task Requirements

 The basic requirements were:

 1. **Simple to use**: Must be accessible to use for someone without basic smartphone skills.
 1. **Low bar of entry for daily use**: Navigating to a website each day would be a significant barrier to use.
 1. **Immediately intuitive**: Must provide an immediately intuitive representation of the elevator buttons.